ctools/ctools/doc/source/user_manual/iact_analysis/analysis.rst

 from sources at the edge of cube will not be handled correctly.
 In the example below, however, no source at the edge of the field of view is present.
 Therefore, for simplicity, the count cube is used as input cube to extract the binning.

-This task of computing the exposure cube is is performed by:ref:`ctexpcube`.
+This task of computing the exposure cube is is performed by :ref:`ctexpcube`.

 .. code-block:: bash